Digital card: Magnetic stripe card

 A magnetic stripe card is a type of card capable of storing data by storing it on magnetic material attached to a plastic card.
 A computer device can update the card's content.
 The magnetic stripe is read by swiping it past a magnetic reading head.
+It can also be visualized using Magnetic developer.
 Magnetic stripe cards are commonly used in credit cards, identity cards, and transportation tickets.
 They may also contain a radio frequency identification (RFID) tag, a transponder device and/or a microchip mostly used for access control or electronic payment.